Spacing

 props using the Box component, the space

-props as part of our other layout components and the use of mixins provided by styled-components-spacing
+props as part of our other layout components or via the use of mixin utilities.

 Layout components